Students across U.S. to skip school as part of global climate protest

 "The climate strike might lose Republican-leaning, conservative students for the price of getting a good shot of the Green New Deal being implemented," he said.
 "It's a strategic issue."

-Unlike some social movements that begin big and die out, the steady growth of the climate strikes globally indicates students are in it for the long haul, said Barry.
+Unlike some social movements that begin big and die out, the steady growth of the climate strikes globally indicates students are in it for the long haul, he said.

 It's too early to tell if the protests will result in significant change compared to historic social movements organized around civil rights or wars, he added.
 But the youth of the protesters, their ability to organize online and the international nature of their movement have already set them apart.